J. Parker Fauntleroy

 Although his practice is concentrated in the area of construction and real estate development issues, Gregory has handled a wide range of litigation matters as well as contract negotiations, including significant cases in securities fraud, patent infringement, employment, banking, franchise agreements, and oil and gas.
 Gregory has also handled serious personal injury cases, including brain damage, permanent paralysis, and death.

-Gregory devotes considerable time to the advancement of the industry.
-After serving as editor of the State Bar Construction Law Section Newsletter, he was instrumental in creating and organizing the Construction Law Journal, a joint publication by the Construction Law Section of the State Bar of Texas and The South Texas College of Law.
-He became the first editor of the journal, a position he held for close to two decades, until 2019.
+Gregory devotes considerable time to advancing the industry.
+After serving as editor of the State Bar Construction Law Section Newsletter, he was instrumental in creating and organizing the Construction Law Journal, a joint publication by the Construction Law Section of the State Bar of Texas and the South Texas College of Law.
+He became the journal’s first editor, a position he held for nearly two decades until 2019.
 Gregory is a member of the American College of Construction Lawyers and was the first lawyer from Houston inducted into this prestigious organization.
 Gregory is also an arbitrator for the American Arbitration Association, on both the commercial and construction panels, and for the International Center for Dispute Resolution.
-Gregory is also a Department of Construction Science Lecturer with the College of Architecture, Texas A&M University, teaching COSC 465 – Advanced Topics in Construction Law since 2019.
+Gregory is also a Department of Construction Science Lecturer in the College of Architecture at Texas A&M University, teaching COSC 465 – Advanced Topics in Construction Law since 2019.

 Education